aquilla12/ExtensibleBatchRunner/README.md

 * `projectFile`: the project file
 * `file`: the script file
 ##### Modifiers
-* _no modifier_: the name of the file specifed by the base variable without the extension
+* _no modifier_: the name of the file specifed by the base variable, without the extension
-* `WithExtension`: the name of the file specifed by the base variable with the extension
+* `WithExtension`: the name of the file specifed by the base variable, with the extension
 * `Extension`: the extension of the file specifed by the base variable
-* `Directory`: the direcrory where the file specifed by the base variable resides
+* `Directory`: the absolute path to the direcrory where the file specifed by the base variable resides
-* `FullPath`: the absolute full path to the file specifed by the base variable
+* `FullPath`: the absolute path to the file specifed by the base variable

 ##### Syntax
 When using a variable in a script you must enclose it in curly braces. e.g. `{projectFileDirectory}`.